-In this guide, we're working as the root user, but you can do this in any home directory.
-Change to the root directory if you're not already there:
+In this guide, we are working as the root user, but you can do this in any home directory.
+Change to the root directory if you are not already there:

-Now make all of the directories you'll need for your various container builds:
+Now make all of the directories you will need for your various container builds:

 mkdir base db-tools mariadb nextcloud

 Now change your working directory to the folder for the base image:

 And make a file called DockerFile.
 Yes, Podman uses them too.

 Copy and paste the following text into your brand new DockerFile.